 In Australia there are strong laws protecting those that have been made redundant to ensure they have a period to help them transition into new employment and have been provided adequate notice.
 This will depend on your length of service, however.

 If you have been made redundant the best place to start to find redundancy information for employees is the fair work ombudsman.

 What to do after redundancy?

 Those looking for redundancy help should register with Centrelink as soon as possible.
-While you will likely be subject to waiting periods dependent on your redundancy pay, you will still be eligible for other jobactive services to assist you in finding a new job after redundancy.
+While you will likely be subject to waiting periods dependent on your redundancy pay, you may still be eligible for other services to assist you in finding a new job after redundancy.

 Make sure to start freshening up your resume and LinkedIn profile and reach out to your network to see what opportunities might be around. if you need help with your resume, we have provided some handy examples here: Resume tips.
 If you are looking for assistance with LinkedIn and getting your profile ready for your job hunt you can find that here: help with linkedin, or if you need assistance with navigating Services Australia we have a full rundown for you here: Centrelink/MyGov helpdesk.

 Redundancy doesn’t just affect those that lose their jobs either, research shows that it affects people at all levels of an organisation.
 Strong emotional responses such as shock, anger and fear are commonly found amongst those that remain employed.
 People whose roles have not been made redundant may also find their motivation to do their jobs has diminished; they could also be more indecisive, risk-averse and less willing to go "that extra mile"

 It can be stressful for those that have lost their job, whether due to financial commitments or just feeling like you have let your family down.
 Its easy to take losing your job personally but you must remember these are business decisions that are out of your control.
 If you are really finding it tough your company can provide support with its Employee Assistance Program.
 This will give you a chance to chat anonymously with a trained professional about your fears and concerns.